-Gasper Vincent Cardinale was born in Palermo to Vincenzo and Nellina Cardinale on February 14, 1935.
-At the age of 3 Gasper traveled to America with his Mother and maternal grandfather Guiseppe Cardinale.
-Waiting for them in Monterey was Gasper's father extended family.
+Gasper Vincent Cardinale was born in Palermo, Sicily to Vincenzo and Nellina Cardinale on February 14, 1935.
+At the age of 3 Gasper moved to the United States with his mother and maternal grandfather, Guiseppe Cardinale.
+Waiting for them in Monterey was Gasper's father and extended family.

 Gasper attended Thomas O Larkin School, Walter Colton and Monterey High School.
-(Gasper's wife Carmela and their 4 children attend the same schools).
-At the age of 1 O Gasper's first job was delivering newspaper from Alvarado Street to the Naval Postgraduate School.
-At the age 14 Gasper began his career in shoes where he apprenticed for Ragghianti Shoe Repair on Alvarado Street.
-At 15 years old Gasper's next job was at Troria's Market.
+(Gasper's wife Carmela and their 4 children attended the same schools.)
+At the age of 10 Gasper's first job was delivering newspapers from Alvarado Street to the Naval Postgraduate School.
+At age 14 Gasper began his career in the shoe business where he apprenticed for Ragghianti Shoe Repair on Alvarado Street.
+At 15 years old Gasper's next job was at Troia's Market.
 He worked there for over three years beginning as a stock and delivery boy and finally graduating to the Deli department where he made Italian Sausage.
 He still knows the secret recipe for making Troia's delicious Italian Sausage.

-In 1947 though he did not realize it at the time Gasper met the love of his life Carmela DiMaggio when she arrived from Trapani Sicily with her family.
+In 1947 though he did not realize it at the time, Gasper met the love of his life, Carmela DiMaggio, when she arrived from Trapani, Sicily with her family.
 Gasper and Carmela's fathers were both local fisherman and the families were very close.
-In 1955 Gasper and Carmela began their courtship and since Carmela's father knew Gasper, he allowed his daughter to date without a chaperone.
-On October 6, 1957 Gasper and Carmela were married at San Carlos Cathedral.
-The following year they welcomed their first son Vincenzo.
+In 1955 Gasper and Carmela began their courtship.
+Since Carmela's father knew the Cardinale’s, he allowed his daughter to date Gasper without a chaperone.
+After two years of courtship Gasper and Carmela were married at San Carlos Cathedral on October 6, 1957.
+The following year they welcomed their first son, Vincenzo.

 While managing the shoe stores Gasper became a member of The Carmel Business Association.
-Gasper was elected to several offices during this time; Secretary, Vice President and President.
-He held the office of President of the Carmel Business Association for 12years.
-He also was a member of Carmel by the Sea Kiwanis where he held several offices ending with a term as President.
-Often delivering shoes to under privileged children in Salinas.
+Gasper was elected to several offices during this time; Secretary, Vice President and President which he held for 12 years.
+He also was a member of Carmel by the Sea Kiwanis Club where he held several offices culminating with a term as President.
+He often travelled to Salinas to deliver shoes to the underprivileged.
 During the holiday season Gasper was a bell ringer for the Salvation Army.
-His bell ringing skills and friendly demeanor won him top producer several years running.
+Because of his friendly demeanor and outgoing personality he was recognized as top bell ringer several years running.

-In the early 90's along with their sons, Vincenzo and Rocco, Gasper and Carmela opened Cardinale Coffee Roasting Company in the courtyard behind The Village Shoe Tree on Ocean Avenue in Carmel.
+In the early 90's Gasper and Carmela, along with their sons, Vincenzo and Rocco, opened Cardinale Coffee Roasting Company in the courtyard behind The Village Shoe Tree.
 Wanting to expand their business to include soup and sandwiches Gasper and his sons did battle with an opposing city council and won.
-They were grateful to the Carmel residents and customers for their support against an opposing city council.
-After nearly a decade and approaching retirement the Coffee House was sold.
+They were grateful to the Carmel residents and customers for their support.
+If you ever want to get anything accomplished just tell Gasper it can't be done.

-After retirement Gasper joined the Italian Catholic Federation as a Board Member rising to the office of Vice President.
-During his time on the ICF Gasper was a greeter at the Lenten Dinner.
-While San Carlos Cathedral was being renovated, he reached out to the community at the Portuguese Hall and asked if the Lenten Dinners could be held there.
-Knowing the Lenten Dinners is gathering for the community as well as the primary fundraiser for the ICF he wanted to make sure this tradition continued while the church hall was not available.
+Gasper joined the Italian Catholic Federation as a Board Member rising to the office of Vice President.
+One of Gasper's jobs for the ICF was greeter at the Lenten Dinner.
+While San Carlos Cathedral was being renovated and not available, he reached out to the executive officers at the Portuguese Hall and asked if the Lenten Dinners could be held there.
+Knowing the Lenten Dinners is a gathering place for the community as well as the primary fundraiser for the ICF he wanted to make sure this tradition continued while the church hall was not available.
 Once again, he was told it couldn't be done, so Gasper made it a win win for both organizations.
-He and Carmela also opened up their home for ICF monthly meeting during this time.
+He and Carmela also opened up their home for ICF monthly meetings during this time.

 Gasper wants to thank the Italian Heritage Society for this Honor.